ollej/shoutbridge/README.md

     !dicey Twerps

 ### FortunePlugin ###
-Prints a random fortune cookie, tidbit or quote.
+Prints a random fortune cookie, quote or amusing tidbit of information.

 Requires the fortune program installed on the computer running the jabber bot.